Arelle/Arelle/arelle/plugin/validate/EFM/resources/README.md

 ### axiswarnings.json, signwarnings.json

-These files were used prior to 2020 for axis and sign warnings and have been replaced by DQCRT rules implementing the same functionality.
-This file was hand-maintained by SEC staff but is provided now only to process pre-2020 filings.
+These files are used for axis and sign warnings except for US-GAAP filings after 2020, where they are replaced by DQCRT rules implementing the same functionality.
+This file is hand-maintained by SEC staff.

 ### *-deprecated-concepts.json